 Universe: All children attending kindergarten during the recruitment period, which began in Fall of 2006, at six participating schools in Chicago, Illinois, their families, and their teachers.
 Seventh and eighth graders recommended by teachers at the six participating schools.
 Family intervention providers at two community agencies providing mental health services in the neighborhoods in which the schools were located.

 This study consisted of two distinct components.
 The first was an effectiveness evaluation comparing a control group of children and parents to a treatment group that participated in the SAFEChildren program.
 The second was a process and fidelity measurement which looked only at the experiences of the treatment group.
-The Sample Data, ID Link Data, and Twin ID Data (Datasets 1-3) provide data on participants, and link the two components of the study.
-Although the sample in the process and fidelity measurement was the same as the treatment group in the effectiveness evaluation, the IDs assigned to the children were different in the two study components.
-The ID Link Data (Dataset 2) provides a key to link the identification variable from the effectiveness evaluation (AID) with the identification variable from the process and fidelity measurement (CHILDID).
-Datasets 4-14 include data exclusively associated with the process and fidelity measurement.
-Datasets 15-26 include data exclusively associated with the effectiveness evaluation.
+The Sample Data and Twin ID Data (Datasets 1 and 2) provide data on participants, and link the two components of the study.
+Datasets 3-13 include data exclusively associated with the process and fidelity measurement.
+Datasets 14-25 include data exclusively associated with the effectiveness evaluation.

 The final report for this study (Henry, Tolan, Schoeny, Zwaniger, and Kim, 2012; NCJRS 238972) includes a Cost-Benefit analysis.
 The data used in that analysis are from the SAFE Follow-up Study (discussed in detail on pages 36-46 of the final report), and are not available as part of this collection.